 Posted on Nov 15, 2019

-Over 42,000 American adults will face a liver cancer dagnosis this year.
+Over 42,000 American adults will face liver cancer diagnosis this year.
 But accurately identifying liver lesions can be difficult, resulting in high rates of both false positives and missed diagnoses.

 To help patients navigate a liver cancer diagnosis, we spoke with one of the world’s leading abdominal MRI experts, Dr. Richard Semelka.
 From how to ensure your liver mass was correctly identified to what questions you should ask your healthcare provider before beginning treatment, Dr. Semelka offers advice to ensure an accurate diagnosis.